Assisi

 This central area of the town gets hugely popular as the tourists make their way around Assisi's main sights, and as such, one of the joys of a visit can be found by heading away from the centre and exploring the narrow streets that wind their way up the hill.
 Standing proud at the hill's summit is the medieval fortress known as the Rocca Maggiore which was built in the 14th century.
 From this position you can really enjoy the townscape of Assisi away from the at times maddening crowds below.

-Close to Assisi
+Things to Do in Assisi

 Comune di Assisi